D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 - add a delete lock on the RG
 This is obviously the right answer.

-Refer to previous questions and answers for teh details.
+Refer to previous questions and answers for the details.

 ---